Board of Directors

 Julia Pesek, President

 Julia moved to Massachusetts from Chicago in 2012 to complete her MS in animals and public policy from Tufts University and is now the Community Outreach Coordinator for the MSPCA at Nevins Farm.
 In Chicago, her professional careers were in social services and then mortgage banking, though her heart was always in animal welfare.
 She has more than 25 years of experience in a variety of volunteer and professional roles within various sheltering and welfare organizations, primarily in the midwest.
-She is the Chair of AniMatch for Cats and shares her home with three cats.
+She is the Chair of AniMatch for Cats and shares her home with four cats.

 Adrienne Linnell, Treasurer

 Adrienne Linnell is a life-long cat lover who has been actively involved in Massachusetts animal welfare since 2004.
 In addition to being MAC’s Treasurer, she is also Treasurer of the Merrimack River Feline Rescue Society, a nationally recognized, nonprofit, volunteer-driven organization committed to ensuring the health and welfare of feral and domestic cats and kittens by promoting proactive, compassionate, no-kill programs.
 Adrienne is also the past Board President of MRFRS.
 Adrienne holds a Bachelor of Science degree from Cornell University and received her MBA from the University of Michigan.
 She has extensive corporate business experience, having held senior leadership positions in finance, operations, program management and consulting.
 Adrienne & her husband Tom share their Worcester area home with their two spoiled rescue cats Panda & Buttons.